-In order to provide effective and focused leadership, the Board has established three standing committees and one non standing committee with specific responsibilities.
-These are the Audit Committee, the People and Reward Committee and the Safety, Health and Environmental Advisory Committee (standing) and the Finance Committee (non standing).
+In order to provide effective and focused leadership, the Board has established four standing committees and one non- standing committee with specific responsibilities.
+These are the Audit Committee, the People and Reward Committee, the Safety, Health and Environmental Advisory Committee and the GD2 Committee (standing) and the Finance Committee (non-standing).